williambowenzhang/williambowenzhang.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 My name is William and I'm a Finance PhD student at UC Berkeley Haas.
-My current research interests are broadly Behavioural Finance/Economics, Financial Technology, and Corporate Finance.
+My current research interests lie broadly in Behavioural Finance/Economics, Household Finance, Financial Technology, and Corporate Finance.

 Previously, I've worked with Dr. Bradley Ruffle doing Behavioural and Experimental economics research in the McMaster Decision Science Laboratory.
 I received my B.A.Sc in Arts & Science and Computer Science from McMaster University.